 The Central BESS

-The Central BESS is located in Bouldercombe, Central Queensland.
-The project will support Queensland’s clean energy transition and secure reliable, affordable power for Queenslanders
+The Central BESS is a proposed 500MW Battery Energy Storage System (BESS) in Bouldercombe, Central Queensland.
+The project will support the state's clean energy transition and secure reliable, affordable power for Queenslanders.

 Key Technical Specifications: